salsita/node-pg-migrate/docs/transpiling.md

 ### Use global configuration

-1. Update `scripts` section in your `package.json` to contain `'migrate': 'babel-node node_modules/node-pg-migrate/bin/node-pg-migrate'`
+1. Update `scripts` section in your `package.json` to contain `"migrate": "babel-node node_modules/node-pg-migrate/bin/node-pg-migrate"`

 ### Use custom configuration